William Shatner Needs Your Help: Priceline is Hiring 75 Work-From-Home Reps

 Priceline’s Hours of Operation and, Most Importantly, Pay

-The gig is open Thursday to Monday from 1 p.m. to 1 a.m.
+The gig is open seven days a week from 1 p.m. to 1 a.m.
 EST, and NexRep asks that you work at least 10 weekend hours (five hours on both Saturday and Sunday).

 In total, you’ll need to work 25 hours a week.
 But it’s all on your schedule.